 with Joe Orton & Kenneth Williams

 Throughout this expansive and demanding career Geraldine had a long, successful marriage to Hugh Cruttwell (d.2002), former principal of the Royal Academy of Dramatic Arts.
-She has two grown children, Greg and Claudia, both writers, and seven grandchildren.
+They had two children, Greg and Claudia, both writers, and seven grandchildren.

 "....Finally and without question, the actress of the year 1969 was Geraldine McEwan.
 Putting aside, if possible, her beauty and her riveting theatricality, consider simply the versatility of this extraordinary actress's rendering of different women in the toils of sex.
 After her needle-sharp golddigger in "Home and Beauty" came the brutalized lavatory attendant in "Rites", two dazzling miniatures.
 Next, her poised Millamant, agleam with wonder at her own wit and a mock wonder at the vanity of men.
 Lastly, half-naked in "The White Devil", her face now vicious with the mixed satiety and appetite, the mixed leer and snigger, the mixed coquetry and indecency of the consummate whore.
 He who saw this Geraldine had deemed her sure a thing divine.